MrJSwotinsky/AP_Computer_Science_Principles/Unit_0_Digital_Information/Lessons/2024_09_26_Thursday_Intellectual_Property_Day_2.md

 **AGENDA:**

-1. Do now share out
+1. Do now
-2. Creative Commons & More
+2. Work on your slide with your group
-3. Copyright case study jigsaw
+3. Presentations (3 min each)
-4. Jigsaw share out
+4. Announcements

 **COPYRIGHT CASE STUDY JIGSAW**